aplteam/MarkAPL/Files/MarkAPL_for_Programmers.md

 | Python | 70 | Nice |
 | Cobol | 1 | Oh dear |

 You can specify column headers via the left argument.
 Naturally the length of the left argument must match the number of columns in the matrix.
-You can use leading and trailing `:` in order to define column alignment.
+You can use leading and trailing colons (`:`) in order to define column alignment.

 Note that any `|` in the matrix is automatically escaped except when it appears in code: